ibm-cloud-docs/activity-tracker/service_keys.md

 4. [Create the IAM service key](https://cloud.ibm.com/apidocs/resource-controller/resource-controller#post-resource-key).
 Run the following cURL command:

     ```shell
-    curl -X POST https://resource-controller.cloud.ibm.com/v2/resource_keys -H "Authorization: $ACCESS_TOKEN" -H "content-type: application/json" -d '{"name":"<NAME>", "source":"<LOGGING_INSTANCE_GUID>"}'
+    curl -X POST https://resource-controller.cloud.ibm.com/v2/resource_keys -H "Authorization: $ACCESS_TOKEN" -H "content-type: application/json" -d '{"name":"<NAME>", "source":"<AUDITING_INSTANCE_GUID>"}'
     ```
     {: codeblock}

-    Where NAME is the name to be given to the IAM service key and GUID is the logging instance GUID obtained in the previous step.
+    Where NAME is the name to be given to the IAM service key and GUID is the auditing instance GUID obtained in the previous step.

 5. Add a policy on the service ID that is associated with the service key.
 For more information, see [Create a policy](/apidocs/iam-policy-management#create-policy).